Skip to content

 idoit-backup Run backup manually

-idoit-jobs Run cronjobs manually
+idoit-jobs Run cron jobs manually

 The scripts are located at /usr/local/bin/.